 - Dirt roads used for ATV and motorcycle riding

 - Golf courses

-It is not safe to assume that just because you are on private property, you are immune from a DUI arrest or conviction.
-In fact, there are very few places left where a person can legally drive drunk anywhere.
+It is not safe to assume that just because your on private property.
+Moreover that your immune from Driving Under Influence arrest or conviction.
+In fact, only a few places left where a person can legally drive drunk anywhere.

 DUI Trial Arguments: Opening and Closing Statements - The importance of opening and closing statements during Driving Under Influence trial arguments is paramount to the outcome of your criminal case.